 The other day, I heard the oldies song “Hair” on the radio, and it reminded me of well, hair, and how a person’s hair represents another kind of journey.
 (Btw, though it works for some, I’m not a fan of referring to cancer as a journey.)

-I vaguely remember (I was really young by the way, merely elementary school age!) when the controversial Broadway show “Hair” came out as well as all the “hoopla” that followed.
-“Hair” raised a lot of eyebrows.
+I vaguely remember (I was in elementary school) when the controversial Broadway show Hair came out as well as all the hoopla that followed.
+Hair raised a lot of eyebrows.
 It was so radical, almost scandalous at the time with its shocking depiction of drug use, nudity, sexuality and long hair.

 It is returning slowly, at what I would call a reluctant snail’s pace, but still, it’s returning.

 Bald heads exude sympathetic glances and I do mean glances, because no one dares to look too long.
-I mean that would be too obvious.
+I mean, that would be too obvious.
 Bald heads scream cancer and chemotherapy (unless you’re a man).
-Bald heads generate thoughts of the unspoken and spoken kind; thoughts like “oh you poor thing.”
+Bald heads generate thoughts of the unspoken and spoken kind; thoughts like, oh you poor thing.

 My hair is coming back gray.
 I know I used to color it, so it’s not like it wasn’t gray before, but now it’s almost all gray.
 Chemo stripped away all remaining color.
-What??